 Funds may not be available to award all eligible students.

 To renew an award, you must maintain satisfactory academic progress at the college you are attending.
-Students are encouraged to submit the FAFSA no later than March 1 each year.
+Students must submit the FAFSA no later than March 1 each year.
 Eligible students who submit the FAFSA after March 1 will be considered as long as funds remain available.
 You must also continue to demonstrate financial need.
 You may receive a GA Grant for a total of four years of full-time, degree-seeking, undergraduate study.

 6 North Liberty Street, Baltimore, MD 21201